ViktorJp/vpnmgr/README.md

 ## v2.3.0
 ### Updated on 2021-07-31
 ## About
+vpnmgr enables easy management of your VPN Client connections for various VPN providers on AsusWRT-Merlin.
+The following VPN Providers are currently supported: NordVPN, Private Internet Access (PIA) and WeVPN.
+NordVPN clients can be configured to automatically refresh on a scheduled basis with the recommended server as provided by the NordVPN API.

 The concept for this script was originally developed by [@h0me5k1n](https://github.com/h0me5k1n/asusmerlin-nvpnmgr)

-Easy management of your VPN Client connections for various VPN providers on AsusWRT-Merlin.

 ### Supporting development
 Love the script and want to support future development?
 Any and all donations gratefully received!